dddrrreee/cs140e-25win/labs/8-device-int/README.md

     stop using the staff) if you haven't already (and copy `sw-uart.c` from last lab there if you didn't already).

+  - Part 4: `make check` doesn't work (we don't know what to compare to) so do a `make run` and see that the cycles are around 6000.

 ---------------------------------------------------------------------------
 <p align="center">